GreyRook/code-with-style/docs/review/reviewer/looking-for.md

 Remember that tests are also code that has to be maintained.
 Don't accept complexity in tests just because they aren't part of the main binary.

+*Adjustment Grey Rook:*
+*Tests are not always possible (legacy code).*
+*It is stated in our [working contracts](https://git.r0k.de/gr/code-with-style/guide/issues?label_name%5B%5D=WoCo+active)* *that we aim to write tests.
+If that is not possible we write an excuse to inform the reviewer about the missing test.*

 ## Naming

 Did the developer pick good names for everything?
 A good name is long enough to fully communicate what the item is or does, without being so long that it becomes hard to read.

+*Adjustment Grey Rook:*
+*The naming conventions can be found in the style guide*

 ## Comments